 If you are considering a re-rental, please be advised of the following:

 - I understand that Hethwood Management has an obligation to rent vacant apartments BEFORE renting re-rental apartments.
 Vacant apartments will be offered to prospective renters first.
 Re-rental apartments will be offered in the event that there are no vacant apartments OR if the prospective renter specifically asks for the re-rental apartment OR describes an apartment similar to the re-rental apartment.

 - Once your apartment has been offered to a prospective renter the following MUST take place before ending your lease.
 The new renter must sign the lease, pay all rent and security deposits due and take possession of the apartment.

 - I/We understand that the rent must be paid in full each month until the apartment has been rented.
 Any power bills & late fees will be my/our responsibility as well.
 Late fees will apply to partial rent payments.

-- An actual vacate date is recommended to assist Foxridge with renting the apartment.
-Foxridge will notify the resident once the apartment is rented and the new renters have taken possession of the apartment.
-In the event that the prospective renter cancels, Foxridge will not be held responsible and I/we will continue to be responsible through the lease ending date.
+- An actual vacate date is recommended to assist Hethwood with renting the apartment.
+Hethwood will notify the resident once the apartment is rented and the new renters have taken possession of the apartment.
+In the event that the prospective renter cancels, Hethwood will not be held responsible and I/we will continue to be responsible through the lease ending date.

 - I/We understand that once the apartment has been vacated, maintenanced and/or offered to a prospective resident, I/we will not be able to retract the Re-rental Agreement.